jvail/spl.js/README.md

 ## API

-The API for node and browser (returns mostly _thenables_) is identical (almost - file handling is obviously different.
-See `mount` function).
+The API for node and browser is identical (almost - file handling is obviously different.
+See e.g. `mount` function).

 If you are looking for more examples there are many snippets in the `test/node.js` and `test/browser.js` files.